-Did you ever consider accessing unsecured credit?
-If you’ve ever had a student loan or credit card, chances are you already have.
-What’s the difference between secured and unsecured debt?
-Well, unlike secured, where the loan is backed by collateral of some type – such as a house or car – an unsecured loan is not.
+Ever wondered what the difference is between secured and unsecured debt?
+It’s pretty straightforward.
+If it’s a secured debt, the loan is backed by some type of collateral, such as a house or a car.
 With unsecured debt, there is no specific item the creditor can seize if the borrower defaults, as is the case with credit cards.
-We know that unsecured and secured debt are different, but are they also treated differently when it comes to calculating your credit score and credit worthiness?

 “When considering how debt is paid, the FICO score does not differentiate between non-payment or late payment of secured or unsecured credit,” he said.

 He goes on to say that in considering balances and utilization information, revolving credit balances (i.e., credit and retail store cards) generally have a bigger effect than the same measures on installment products such as a mortgage or car loan.

 “Credit utilization – how much credit is being used versus your available credit – does look primarily at revolving and unsecured debt, which is typically credit cards,” he said.
 “Credit utilization accounts for 30 percent of the FICO score.”

 The main difference between the two types of loan is in how the creditor will collect repayment if you don’t pay.
 When you buy an item with a credit card and don’t pay it, the bank cannot take any item or items back as repayment.
 In order to get payment, the bank that issued you the credit card will sue you and try to collect the money you owe.
 If it goes to an extreme point, the creditor can get a court judgment that will allow garnishment of your wages and bank accounts.